How to Play Omaha Poker Online – Rules and Strategy

 Of course, if you’re able to bet everyone else out of the pot, you can also win without needing to show your hand.

-Small and big blinds are posted by the two players to the left of the dealer button.
+When you learn to play or how to deal poker, you know small and big blinds are posted by the two players to the left of the dealer button.
 These are compulsory bets designed to get the action flowing.
 The next player in line is said to be “under the gun”, and they start the game by raising, calling or folding.

 How to Bet in Omaha Poker Online